mayooear/gpt4-pdf-chatbot-langchain/README.md

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

+2. (Optional) Filter resulting docs by author using script filter-pdfs-to-new-dir.py.
+This lets you select a subset of your docs to include.
+You then need to move the resulting folder to docs/ location.

-2. Run the script `yarn run ingest` to 'ingest' and embed your docs.
+3. Run the script `yarn run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

 You can add arguments like this: npm run ingest -- --dryrun

-3. Check Pinecone dashboard to verify your namespace and vectors have been added.
+4. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app